Homemade spicy ranch dressing is rich, creamy, and versatile. With a few simple ingredients and just five minutes, you can make a batch

 - 1 pinch smoked paprika

-- Add the chopped parsley and chives
+- Add the chopped parsley (or dill) and chives